-The first step to forming an organization is finding the perfect name.
+The first step to start a nonprofit organization in Florida is finding the perfect name.
 Your name should be memorable and speak to the community you hope to serve.
 It is best to involve a few key players in this decision.
 Find what name works best for your organization since this is your calling card to the world.

 Once you decide on your name, you may think you are done.
 But the process of claiming a name is a bit more complicated than you may expect.